tydelargy/Ty_Delargy-SDK/README.md

 Simply enter fields as arguments into your call with: limit, page, offset, sort, and filter.

-Testing can be accomplished by going into /tests folder and running
+Testing can be accomplished by going into your environment folder, then SDK folder and running
-    pytest all_test.py
+    pytest test_all.py